maple

 Other dressings and medications may be appropriate in some cases, but they are probably indicated much less frequently.

-What matters most in treating uninfected wounds, however, is offloading and debridement
+What matters most in treating uninfected wounds, however, is offloading and debridement.

 When infection is present, antibiotics become the single most important treatment.
 And if an infection is present, delivering an antibiotic via IV or orally is more efficacious than applying an antimicrobial dressing.